The Tax Benefits Of A Home Office

 Save all your applicable receipts and bills and file them in an orderly fashion.
 If you see clients or patients, maintain an appointment book that lists the date, time and name of each person with whom you met.
 Save this book for a minimum of three years in case the IRS audits your tax return.

 Take every measure you can to prove your right to deduct home office expenses.
-These include having business mail sent to your home, putting your home address on business cards and stationery, keeping track of the time spent working at home, installing a separate business phone, even photographing your home office.
+These include having business mail sent to your home, putting your home address on business cards and stationery, keeping track of the time spent working at home, installing a separate business phone, and even photographing your home office.

 One more thing.
 You probably noticed that the words “may” and “could” were used frequently in this blog.
-That’s because tax laws are not only complex, but ever-changing.
+That’s because tax laws are not only complex but ever-changing.
 Our advice is to consult a tax professional.
 He or she can go over all your options and guide you through the process.

 Perhaps you’re a DIYer when it comes to tax preparation.
 Then we strongly recommend you visit the IRS website.